“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 He watched as a young girl scolded a boy twice her size for running into her friend, and instead of retaliating, the older boy apologized.

-He saw little kids younger than Anise playing tag, talking, a few playing in the dirt around the light posts, and some of the older children watching their younger siblings.
+He saw kids younger than Anise playing tag, talking, a few playing in the dirt around the light posts, and some of the older children watching their younger siblings.

 He caught sight of the two young boys who were asking about him earlier.
 They too were playing in the yard with a couple of kids their age.

 Their life in Ferrent was a pleasant one and the thought of all the children currently playing around in the yard were living like them, he couldn’t help but admit to how magnificent the city was.
-His younger siblings would be able to grow up without any trouble here, and his parents also had many friends whom they could count on.
+His younger siblings would be able to grow up without any trouble here, and his parents also had many friends whom they could rely on.

 The city itself was a prosperous one with its own standing army of mages, guards, and knights that could easily protect it should anything happen.